rishtech20/bankaks-hiring-assessment/README.md

 # Bankaks Hiring Challenge

 ## Tasks
-#### 1. Create two microservices
+#### 1. Dockerize, customise and deploy microservices
 - An internal microservice which can read and write data to the data store
 - An external microservice which can only read data from the data store by making calls to the internal microservice
+- Dockerize both the services so they can run as independent containers
-- Deploy this application so both the services are publicly available
+- Deploy this application so both the services are publicly available and are able to talk to each other

 #### 2. Remote Data Store
 - Create and deploy a remote data store to house the data from the internal microservice